4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 One of the best lathes for pen turning is the Jet JWL-1015VS.
 This great starter lathe is perfect for beginners and those on a budget.

-This lathe has 10″ of swing and 15″ between centers.
+This lathe has 10″ of swing and 15″ between centers with integrated 24-position indexing.
 The variable-speed versions come with a great advantage because they have more speed options.
 The JWL-1015 uses a set pulley system that locks in the speed settings at 500/840/1,240/1,800/2,630/3,975 RPM.

 A lower speed than 500 RPM would have been great especially for finishing pens but overall this wood lathe is a solid choice for pen turning.

 The Jet JWL-1015VS is small enough to fit in most garages and workspaces.
 It also offers MT2 tapers on the headstock and tailstock so it’s compatible with every pen turning kit out there.
+Lastly, it is worth noting the improved tensioning system with easier access to belts.

 Delta 46-460 12-1/2-Inch Midi Lathe